compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 It can be changed at runtime.
 It is responsible for I/O (`test_onefile.c`).
 Relevant files include `os.c`, `os_unix.c`, `os_win.c`, `os*.h`.
-The Virtual File System VFS is impemented at this layer.
+The Virtual File System (VFS) is another name this layer.

 ## Important concepts

-Those are some concepts which occur frequently and it pays to know about the in advance.
+Those are some concepts which occur frequently and it pays to know about them in advance.

 **Bytes**